 The Hillsdale Branch of the Hackensack Hospital Auxiliary was formed in May 1935 at the home of Mrs. Garrett Broadhead.
 At the next meeting Mrs. Broadhead was elected president by the 15 members of the group.
-Mrs. Thomas Mullen served as president from 1937 through
+Mrs. Thomas Mullen served as president from 1937 through 1948.

 Under the sponsorship of the Hillsdale Methodist Church, The Young Doubles Club was organized by Rev. Earl Hampton.
-The club was non - sectarian with the aim of promoting Christian fellowship among the young married couples of Hillsdale.
+The Club was non sectarian with the aim of promoting Christian fellowship among the young married couples of Hillsdale.
 The club which became The Doubles Club in 1946 sponsored Boy Scout Troop 108.

-The Hillsdale Civic Association was incorporated on August 8, 1945 with 15 trustees and Frank D. Peters cipal roads.
+The Hillsdale Civic Association was incorporated on August 8, 1945 with 15 trustees and Frank D. Peters as president.
+The group met twice monthly, sponsored social events, published a news letter mailed free to local residents and installed "Welcome" signs at the entrances to Hillsdale on principal roads

-Republican Club was organiz- association, which was the ed as the outgrowth of the Se-fore-runner of the present cond District Republican Hillsdale Chamber of Club which had been in ex- Commerce, was instrumental istence for several years under in obtaining better street the leadership of Clarence V. lights for the business section Shuttleworth.
-It pledged to and the widening of maintain the principles of the Broadway.
-Republican Party and to elect president of the Hillsdale ed in 1926.
-The first Board of was instrumental in organizing the Hillsdale Recreation Committee in 1934 with 25 members.
-The committee was and Council and Board of Education, Harry F. Gunther was chairman of the committee from 1935 to 1942 when it ceased to operate during the war years.
+In 1928 the Hillsdale Republican Club was organized as the outgrowth of the Second District Republican Club which had been in existence for several years under the leadership of Clarence V. Shuttleworth.
+It pledged to maintain the principles of the Republican Party and to elect local officials who stood for "Good Government."

-"Good Government."
+Mrs. William B. Terry, president of the Hillsdale Parent-Teacher Association was instrumental in organizing the Hillsdale Recreation Committee in 1934 with 25 members.
+The committee was later sanctioned by the Mayor and Council and Board of Education.
+Harry F. Gunther was chairman of the committee from 1934 to 1942 when it ceased to operate during the war years.

 In 1941 a program of serving lunches at the playgrounds during summer programs was instituted.
-Many of the recreation programs now carried on by the Hillsdale Recreation Commission were conceived Broadway to its first building by the original Recreation Committee.
+Many of the recreation programs now carried on by the Hillsdale Recreation Commission were conceived by the original Recreation Committee.

-From its earliest days.
-Hillsdale won a reputation as the home of outstanding athletic teams.
-The Hillsdale county for its championship baseball teams.
-Later the Hillsdale Saxons and teams of fielding winning teams.
+From its earliest days, Hillsdale won a reputation as the home of outstanding athletic teams.
+The Hillsdale A.C. was known all over the county for its championship baseball teams.
+Later the Hillsdale Saxons and teams sponsored by various business firms carried on the tradition of fielding winning teams.